 How would you feel if the government gave you $24,000 to spend on a private health insurance plan that you choose?
 How might your employer feel about it?

 What most people don’t realize is that many working Americans already qualify for these tax credits.
-And more may qualify in the future if Biden succeeds in increasing the income thresholds.
+And the Biden administration recently expanded them.

 How the premium tax credit works